barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas.md

 <img src="gsoc/2013/cesium2.png">
 </p>

+_Update: This is from 2013.
+Check out [Google Summer of Code 2015](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Google-Summer-of-Code-Ideas-2015)._

 [Cesium](http://cesiumjs.org/) is an open-source JavaScript library for creating 3D globes and 2D maps in a web browser without a plugin.
 It uses HTML5 and [WebGL](http://www.khronos.org/webgl) for hardware-accelerated graphics.
 Our code has shipped to [10's of millions of people in the same day](http://cesiumjs.org/noradtrackssanta2012.html).
 We have a culture of writing clean, peer-reviewed, tested code.
 Our developers are experts in their fields; they write books, create open standards, and present at international conferences.
 We look forward to helping you grow your skills and ship beautiful code that has wide impact.

 ## Student Proposals